MSD-LASSO/FeasibilityStudies/TdoaSim/README.txt

 TimeDiff                       -- Homemade data structures and Time difference calculation scripts.

 What's broken:
-TDoAExploration shows the best example.
-It appears that something is not working when trying to compare the three TDoA solvers to each other.
-See the TDoAalgorithm powerpoint for an example of this functionality working and run TDoAExploration to show it not working.

 OneAtaTime4 and the function call to it in OneAtaTime.m are NOT updated.
 TDoA.m and its derivatives are NOT updated for localization with 4+ networks.